"They're Dropping Like Flies"

 “Couldn’t anybody get one of these?
 It looks easy enough to draw.”

 Tell me about it.
 Those guys have got extortion down to a science.
-Like I said, they really like firebombs.
+And they really like their firebombs, don’t they?

 “So what would this guy have been carrying?
 Dope?”

 “Not likely.
+Not yet, anyway.
 This ink is new.
 He just got it.
 They’d start him off with simple shit: mostly carrying low-level messages.
-It’s how the Jade Lotus get around phone taps.
-If he proved to be trustworthy enough, they might eventually let him carry small amounts of dope, but nothing major.
-Those guys have a strict code of secrecy about gang business.
+It’s how they get around phone taps.
+If he proved to be trustworthy enough, they might let him carry small amounts of dope, but nothing major.
+Not an outsider.
+Those guys have a strict code of secrecy when it comes to gang business.
 They don’t trust outsiders with anything serious.
 That’s why they’re still in business: nobody can get on the inside.
 The Asian Gang Unit has been trying for years, but they’re nowhere.”

 “They keep their secrets close, huh?”

 “They live by the pirate’s code: three can keep a secret if two of them are dead.
 They don’t fuck around.
-What killed this guy?
+Are you going to tell me what killed this guy?
 Was it a homicide?”

 “No, he was a stupid shit junkie who gave himself a lethal dose of Fentanyl.”

 “Are you sure someone didn’t give it to him?
-He wouldn’t be the first guy the Jade Lotus killed with a hotshot.
-I hear they’re into that now.
-No mess, no fuss, and untraceable.
+He wouldn’t be the first guy the Jade Lotus whacked with a hotshot.
+I hear they’re into that now: no mess, no fuss, and completely untraceable.
 Just how they like it.”

 I hadn’t thought of that.
 It’s possible.
 Grab the guy in the alley, hold him down and inject him.
 He’d die in seconds.
 Just put the syringe in his hand and leave the body there in the alley.
 No mess, no fuss, and definitely untraceable.
 Witnesses?
 Who cares?
 No junkie in what’s left of his right mind would testify against a bunch of local Chinese gangbangers.
 Not if he wants to keep breathing.